About us

 Full moon puja

 This is an ancient Buddhist tradition dating back to the time of the Buddha.
-The team help plan the pujas, create shrines and be a support for people not familiar with ritual on the evenings themselves.
+The team helps plan the pujas and create shrines and supports people not familiar with ritual on the evenings themselves.

 Midweek Sangha